 Authentic Thai food is eaten with hands while seated on carpets or mats on the floor or at coffee tables in upper-middle-class families.
 Some of those customs still prevail in the more traditional households.
 Today, however, Thais use a spoon and fork to eat at usual tables and chairs.

-Chopsticks, now common utensils for many Thai meals, used to be a foreign tool for many Thai ethnic groups brought by other cultures.
-They are mostly used to eat Chinese, Japanese, or Korean style noodle soups.
+Chopsticks, now everyday utensils for many Thai meals, used to be a foreign tool for many Thai ethnic groups brought by other cultures.
+They are mainly used to eating Chinese, Japanese, or Korean-style noodle soups.

 At Thai restaurants, a selection of Thai condiments and sauces will be either set on the table or brought to you by the staff.
 These may include fish sauces, chopped chilies and garlic, dried chili flakes, sweet chili sauce, Sriracha, and sugar, to name a few.